jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 Clean data
 ----------

-1. Remove non-value added variables from the dataset
+First, Remove non-value added variables from the dataset

 -   **EmployeeCount**: Always 1, since the data set is by employee.
 -   **Over18**: All employees are “Y”.
 Age is a more meaningful and